We seek a deeper relationship with God and each other in Jesus Christ through:

 Our Sunday Nursery is in the Davis Room—just go through the red door near the altar and turn the corner on the main floor of the BTM.
 The Nursery is open from 8:30 a.m. to 12:30 p.m. every Sunday and is staffed by two childcare professionals.

-Starting again in October 2014, Taizé Prayer at the Cathedral will take place the second Sunday of each month at 5 p.m. in the Chapel.
-For more information, visit Taizé Prayer
+Taizé Prayer at the Cathedral takes place the second Thursday of each month at 6:30 p.m. in Bofinger Chapel, adjacent to the Cathedral.
+The next service, therefore, is Thursday, Dec.
+9. For more information, visit Taizé Prayer

 Catch Up on Our News Every Wednesday